jdvfx/jdvfx/README.md

 - I’m looking to collaborate on: VEX Snippets, Python tools for Houdini, Houdini tutorials (maybe)
 - How to reach me: ju.dep@zoho.com , bunker on odforce.net

-- current confif: Ubuntu20.04 minimal install, Xmonad, Xmobar, Dmenu, Alacritty ,NeoVim
+- current config: Ubuntu20.04 minimal install, Xmonad, Xmobar, Dmenu, Alacritty ,NeoVim, Planck-v6-drop
 <!---
 jdvfx/jdvfx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.